Create object for recording audio

 Current sample that the audio input device is recording.

 Number of audio channels.
 (Read-only)

 Total length of the audio data in samples.
 (Read-only)

 Any type of additional data to store with the object.

-The first two inputs to your callback function must be the
+functions.
+The first two inputs to your callback function

 Function to execute one time when recording starts.

 Function to execute one time when recording stops.

 Function to execute repeatedly during recording.
 To specify

 Number of buffers.